natashamunasinghe/natashaPortfolioSite/README.md

 This is the website that potential recruiters and employers will be using to assess me for internships and work opportunities.

+I also was focused on highlighting my tech skills as well as the other skills like teamwork, management and communication that I have gained from my previous work experience.

 **Functionality/Features**
 *The website including the following features;*